BEFORE YOU APPLY

 Q. Do I have to complete the application in one sitting?

-A. No. You can save your application as you go, and work on it as frequently as you want to, as long as you submit it by the deadline.
+A. No. You can save your application as you go, and work on it as frequently as you want to, as long as you submit it by March 10, 2021.
 You can answer the questions in any order that works for you.

 Q. Why do some questions appear/disappear?